brenomfviana/rain/README.md

 ## How to compile

-To compile the renderer just use the ```make``` command.
+Use the ```make``` command to compile the renderer.

 ## How to use

-To render an image choose a scene and run the renderer passing the file path of the scene as an argument.
+Choose a scene and run the renderer passing the file path of the scene as an argument to render an image.

 ```bash
 # ./render scenefile.txt